Q+A - Proposed nuclear deal between Iran and six world powers

 WHAT ARE SOME OF THE STICKING POINTS?

-Diplomats say that major sticking points are what to do with the Arak reactor - Iran does not want to give it up - and Tehran's insistence that the six powers explicitly recognise its right to enrich uranium.
-The United States says no state has an inherent right to have enrichment capabilities.
+Diplomats say that key sticking points are what to do with the Arak reactor - Iran does not want to give it up - and Tehran's insistence that the six powers explicitly recognize its right to enrich uranium.
+The United States says that while countries may have a right to civilian nuclear energy, no state has an inherent right to have enrichment capabilities.

-Iranian Foreign Minister Mohammad Javad Zarif hinted at a possible way to bridge this issue over the weekend - Iran could insist on its own right to enrich uranium without requiring others to explicitly recognize it.
-But a senior Iranian negotiator said on Thursday that Iran would insist on the right to enrich being included in the interim deal.

-Iran has said it will not stop enrichment, although it has suggested it would be willing to limit it.
-It has also said it will not ship its uranium abroad.

 WHAT IS IRAN BEING OFFERED AS INCENTIVES?

-There has been much contradictory information presented to the public about the offer being floated to Iran.
-Based on information provided to Reuters by diplomats and government officials, two of the most important points are the following:

 - The gradual disbursement in installments of Iranian funds frozen in overseas bank accounts.
-The maximum amount available for disbursement is around $50 billion.
-Kerry said in a television interview on Thursday that he had offered a "tiny portion" of Iran's frozen funds as a possible initial payment
+The maximum amount available for disbursement is around $50 billion, according to Western officials.
+U.S. Secretary of State John Kerry said in a television interview on Thursday that he offered a "tiny portion" of Iran's frozen funds as a possible initial payment;

-- Temporary relaxation of restrictions on Iranian trade in precious metals, suspension of pressure by Washington on countries not to buy Iranian oil, the possibility to sell petrochemicals and possible steps by Western powers to enable legitimate Iranian trade
+- Temporarily relaxing restrictions on precious-metals trade and Washington suspending pressure on countries not to buy Iranian oil.

-Further possible details emerged last week.
+Further possible details emerged on Wednesday.
 One source briefed on the discussions told Reuters that Iran was being offered a chance to sell about $3.5 billion of oil over six months as well as $2 billion to $3 billion of petrochemicals and $1 billion to $2 billion of gold.

 At current prices, that would permit Tehran to sell about an additional 200,000 barrels of oil a day, a 20 percent increase in exports.
-The source said such an arrangement would also let Tehran import some $7.5 billion of food and medicine, plus $5 billion of other goods currently barred.
+The source said it would also let Tehran import some $7.5 billion of food and medicine, plus $5 billion of other goods currently barred.

-Israeli Strategic Affairs and Intelligence Minister Yuval Steinitz said last week the relief package offered could lower the annual cost of sanctions to Iran by anywhere from $20 billion to $40 billion - out of a total annual cost of $100 billion.
+Israel's Strategic Affairs and Intelligence Minister Yuval Steinitz said on Wednesday the relief package offered could lower the annual cost of sanctions to Iran by anywhere from $20 billion to $40 billion - out of a total annual cost of $100 billion.

 Israeli Prime Minister Benjamin Netanyahu has been lobbying against any agreement at the Geneva talks that would fail to strip Iran of nuclear enrichment capabilities and has urged no let-up in economic sanctions.

-The U.S. State Department said the $20 billion-to-$40 billion estimate is inaccurate, a view other Western diplomats support.
+Asked about the $20 billion-to-$40 billion estimate, State Department spokeswoman Jen Psaki told reporters, "That number, I can assure you, is inaccurate, exaggerated and not based in reality."

+Another Western diplomatic source told Reuters that Steinitz's estimate was "grossly inflated," although he declined to provide details, saying the six powers had agreed to try not to leak information to the media.

-A U.S. media report last week cited a former Obama administration official as saying that in the first phase of a deal, Iran would receive less than $10 billion in sanctions relief.
+A U.S. media report on Thursday cited a former Obama administration official as saying that Iran in the first phase of the deal would receive less than $10 billion in sanctions relief.

-(Additional reporting by Fredrik Dahl in Vienna, Justyna Pawlak in Brussels, Lesley Wroughton and Timothy Gardner in Washington and reporters in Jerusalem; Editing by Mark Heinrich)
+(Additional reporting by Fredrik Dahl in Vienna, Justyna Pawlak in Brussels, Lesley Wroughton and Timothy Gardner in Washington and reporters in Jerusalem; Editing by Peter Cooney)